Julian/lean.nvim/README.rst

             -- change if you don't like the backslash -- (comma is a popular choice on French keyboards) leader = '\\',
-            -- Set one of the following to true to enable abbreviations compe = false, -- nvim-compe source
-            snippets = false, -- snippets.nvim source
-            enable = false, -- built-in expander
         }
         -- Enable suggested mappings?
         --